 Sync Up Meetings: What These Are And Should Your Team Run Them?

-You’ve probably heard the term sync-up meeting once or twice already, or maybe your company already runs them regularly.
+You’ve probably heard the term sync-up meeting once or twice already, and maybe your company already runs them regularly.

 But with many different types of meetings, are sync-up meetings somewhat useful, or that’s just another overhyped name added to an already lengthy list of meeting terms?

-In this article, we’ll talk through what sync-up meetings are, what sets them apart, and whether you should run them at your company.
+In this article, we’ll talk through what sync-up meetings are, what sets them apart, different formats of sync up meetings, and whether you should run them at your company.

 Dive in!